reducktion/socrates/README.md

 Four european countries are currently unsupported: Austria, Belarus, Cyprus and Germany.
 This is because we could not find a reliable source for the algorithm, if at all.
 Help would be appreciated to get these countries supported.

 ## Contributing
 Any help is appreciated!
-Take a look at our [CONTRIBUTING.md](contributing file) for our contribution guidelines.
+Take a look at our [contributing guidelines](CONTRIBUTING.md).

 ## Code of Conduct
 Our CoC is based on Ruby's.
-Check out [CODE_OF_CONDUCT.md](our code of conduct).
+Check out [our code of conduct](CODE_OF_CONDUCT.md).

 ## Testing
 `composer test`